portellam/deploy-VFIO/README.md

+*If you like this script, please favorite and share.
+Thank you.*

 ## Description
-Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
-Run any OS with real hardware, under a virtual machine, in a Linux desktop of your choice.
+Ultimate collection of scripts for a seamless, automated VFIO passthrough setup.

-Protect your desktop and files from untrusted hardware (webcam, microphone, etc.), software spyware/malware/abandonware (computer game Anti-cheat, Zoom, etc.), and OS (Windows 10/11 telemetry, Windows XP vulnerabilities).
-Seperate your workstation and gaming machine, from your personal computer.

 ## How-to
 To install, execute:

-(to install functions individually, omit input variable **'y'**)

-        sudo bash install.sh y
+        sudo bash install.sh

-Post-install, reboot successfully then execute:
+Post-install, execute:

+        sudo bash post-install.sh

-(for best results post-installation, use **'portellam/AutoXorg'**:  https://github.com/portellam/Auto-Xorg)
+For best results post-installation, use **'portellam/AutoXorg**:  https://github.com/portellam/Auto-Xorg

-        sudo bash post-install.sh y

-To uninstall, execute:

-        sudo bash uninstall.sh y

 ## What is VFIO?
 * see hyperlink:        https://www.kernel.org/doc/html/latest/driver-api/vfio.html